natenolting/BUAD-3283-E-Commerce-Web-Development/syllabus.md

 Upon request, this document can be made available in alternative formats.
 If you have a documented disability and need accommodations for this course, please contact the Disability Services Office in 201 Sanford Hall; phone: (218) 755-3883; email DisabilityServices@bemidjistate.edu.
 Minnesota Relay Service is available at 1-800-627-3529.

-## Academic integrity and general conduct
+## Academic Integrity and General Conduct

 You are responsible to read and abide by the rules contained within the student handbook: http://www.bemidjistate.edu/students/handbook/.
 Any form of academic dishonesty (e.g., cheating, plagiarism, and misrepresentation), inappropriate behavioral conduct, or general disruptive conduct will not be tolerated and will be dealt with in accordance with University Policy.